powered by FreeFind

 Other books on the Ayers or Ayres Family include:

-Each of the above sites will open a new browser window.
 Information on those sites has been transcribed and shared by Gloria Odom.

 Vital Records of Brookfield Massachusetts to the end of the year 1849.
 Published by Franklin P. Rice.
 1909.
 These are scanned images of the birth, marriage, and death records for the surname AYRES/AYERS.
 This file is in PDF format so you will need the free Adobe Acrobat Reader.